TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 18/Numbers 18.27.md

 ---

-And your heave-offering shall be reckoned unto you, as though it were the grain of the threshing-floor, and as the fulness of the winepress.
+Your wave offering shall be reckoned to you, as though it were the grain of the threshing floor, and as the fullness of the winepress.